-Some of you may have heard of the Ancient Bed of Nails?
-The one where you lie on a block of wood with nails coming out of it for a number of different health benefits, including back pain relief.
+Have you heard of the Ancient Bed of Nails?
+The one where you lie on a block of wood with nails and it has a surprising number of different health benefits, including back pain relief.
 This theory dates back to 400-200 BCE, as referred to in a Sanskrit poem from India.
 And it may come as no surprise, but it is still used today - with modifications, of course!
 Combining the benefits of both acupuncture and massage, it is used to promote self-healing in the body.
 Bed of Nails offers relaxation and healing for the built-up stress and tension that comes from everyday life.
-Read on to find out more of the ancient Bed of Nails Theory and why acupressure works.
+Read on to find out more of the ancient Bed of Nails Theory and why acupressure works, and how you can incorporate it into your life.

 What is the Bed of Nails, and How Does it Work?